mzuenni/icpc-header/doc/validate.md

 ## class OutputStream
 This is just a wrapper for an `std::ostream` which allows changing the underlying output stream at any time.
+It also allows printing of tuples and pairs.

 ## class InputStream